ntop/nDPI/doc/flow_risks.rst

 NDPI_TLS_MISSING_SNI
 ====================
-TLS needs to carry the the `SNI <https://en.wikipedia.org/wiki/Server_Name_Indication>`_ of the remote server we're accessing.
+TLS needs to carry the `SNI <https://en.wikipedia.org/wiki/Server_Name_Indication>`_ of the remote server we're accessing.
 Unfortunately SNI is optional in TLS so it can be omitted.
 In this case this risk is triggered as this is a non-standard situation that indicates a potential security problem or a protocol using TLS for other purposes (or a protocol bug).

 .. _Risk 025: